California Labor Federation

-The California Federation of Labor Unions (Formerly California Labor Federation) is a federation of labor unions in the U.S. state of California.
+The California Federation of Labor Unions (CFLU), formerly the California Labor Federation (CLF), is a federation of labor unions in the U.S. state of California.
 It is an affiliate of the AFL–CIO.
 Founded in 1901 as the California State Federation of Labor, the CLF has grown to encompass over 1,300 unions representing 2,300,000 workers.

-In addition to union organizing, the CFL is involved in policial campaigning and lobbying.
+In addition to union organizing, the CFLU is involved in policial campaigning and lobbying.